tendermint/tendermint/docs/architecture/adr-065-custom-event-indexing.md

 -- The events table records events.
 All events (both block and transaction) are -- associated with a block ID; transaction events also have a transaction ID.
 CREATE TABLE events (
-  rowid SERIAL PRIMARY KEY,
+  rowid BIGSERIAL PRIMARY KEY,

   -- The block and transaction this event belongs to.
-  -- If tx_id is NULL, this is a block event. block_id INTEGER NOT NULL REFERENCES blocks(rowid), tx_id    INTEGER NULL REFERENCES tx_results(rowid),
+  -- If tx_id is NULL, this is a block event. block_id BIGINT NOT NULL REFERENCES blocks(rowid), tx_id    BIGINT NULL REFERENCES tx_results(rowid),

   -- The application-defined type label for the event. type VARCHAR NOT NULL